wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 <p class="doc-info">Version: 3.1</p>
 ___

-This document is the operational configuration reference for CSRFGuard on the **Carbon-based Java products**.
-The CSRF threat model, when CSRF tokens are required vs. when `SameSite` cookies suffice, and bearer-token-API exemptions are covered by the external references below — and at a WSO2 framing in [Secure Coding Guide — Cross-Site Request Forgery (CSRF)]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide/#cross-site-request-forgery-csrf).
+When you build a browser-rendered Carbon webapp that authenticates via session cookies, wire OWASP CSRFGuard in front of it as described here.
+The CSRF threat model, when CSRF tokens are required vs. when `SameSite` cookies suffice, and bearer-token-API exemptions are covered by the external references below and in [Secure Coding Guide — Cross-Site Request Forgery (CSRF)]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide/#cross-site-request-forgery-csrf).

 **External references:**